From to-Do List to Task Management Software

 - label a status (“waiting on”).

-The task management software will often allow you to search or sort tasks by tags.
+The task management software will often allow you to search or sort tasks by tags, assignee, project, etc.

 Going through your list of tasks to prioritize and in order to coordinate your team’s efforts is an important part of project management.

 - Include time buffers.
-We always seem to underestimate the time it takes to do something.
+We tend to underestimate the time it takes to accomplish something.
 You might get interrupted or unexpected problems will come up.

-- Regularly go through the tasks on your backlog list (e.g. upcoming and later) and move them up to the top.
+- Regularly go through the tasks on your backlog list and see what you can updated or clean out.

 It’s hugely important to have all tasks in one place.
 Therefore, we also recommend to habitually transfer tasks from email and other channel to the task manager. ↩